Author, Speaker and Founder/President of

 Emily Nielsen Jones

-Emily has a BA in Government from Dartmouth College and a Masters in Educational Policy from Boston University.
-She and her husband Ross live outside of Boston, Massachusetts with their three children.
+Emily has a BA in Government from Dartmouth College and a Master’s in Educational Policy from Boston University.
+She also completed the Selah Certificate Program in Spiritual Direction.

 Author and native Puerto Rican who serves